-The deferred tax asset under IFRS is set up in respect of historical unutilised trade losses incurred in the Company.
+The Company recognises a deferred tax asset ("DTA") in respect of unutilised trading losses incurred by the Company.
 The value of the DTA in the financial statements is different to the SII value, which is calculated consistent with the methodology prescribed in Article 15 of the Delegated Regulation.
 This is because the adjustments recognised under SII create additional temporary differences under IAS12 principles, which give rise to a larger DTA under SII compared to IFRS.

-The maximum potential DTA under SII, before assessment of probable utilisation, was £53.9m at 30 June 2021.
-After assessment of probable utilisation, the actual DTA recognised under SII was £28.6m.
+The maximum potential DTA under SII, before assessment of probable utilisation, was £68.5m at 30 June 2022.
+After assessment of probable utilisation, the actual DTA recognised under SII was £43.9m.

-The recognition of the deferred tax asset is subject to a degree of estimation and judgment.
+The recognition of the DTA is subject to a degree of estimation and judgment.
 As there are no external market observable / comparable valuations, an internal valuation model is used.
-The level of the deferred tax asset recognised is modelled with reference to the 10 year expected future taxable profits.
+The level of DTA recognised is modelled with reference to the 10 year expected future taxable profits.
 The key assumptions within the assessment of probable utilisation are that the growth in gross earned premiums and the underlying profit margin will remain similar to that experienced pre-pandemic.
 Allowance is made for the legislation changes restricting the ability to offset taxable profits against prior year taxable losses incurred before April 2017, and for the estimated tax impact of the future implementation of IFRS 17.
 Probability weightings are then applied to the expected future taxable profits, as set out in the table below, to acknowledge the increasing levels of uncertainty the further into the future the projection extends.

-Financial year 2021- 2022- 2023- 2024- 2025- 2026- 2027- 2028- 2029- 2030- 22 23 24 25 26 27 28 29 30 31 Probability weighting 100% 90% 80% 70% 60% 50% 40% 30% 20% 10%
+Financial year 2022-23 2023-24 2024-25 2025-26 2026-27 2027-28 2028-29 2029-30 2030-31 2031-32 Probability weighting 100% 90% 80% 70% 60% 50% 40% 30% 20% 10%

-The UK Government announced in the Spring Budget 2021 that from 1 April 2023 the corporation tax rate would increase from 19% to 25%.
-This new law was enacted on 10 June 2021.
-The SII DTA has increased compared to the prior year primarily due to this change, which increases the future value of the unwind of temporary differences, as well as improved long-term future profit forecasts.
+The valuation of the DTA takes into account the UK Government announcement in the Spring Budget 2021 that from 1 April 2023 the corporation tax rate would increase from 19% to 25%.
+This law was enacted on 10 June 2021.